Joanne-PYL/Django_based_Personal_Blog/README.md

 # Django_based_Personal_Blog
-The personal blog website uses Bootstrap and Django as framework.
+The personal blog website uses Bootstrap and Django as framework. \n Users can:
-Users can:
 1. Manage the website through adding 'aadmin/' at the end of the URL.
 2. Publish/edit/delete a post.
 If the post have not been piblished, it will be saved as a draft.